-Cronos PoS Chain Mainnet: Running a Validator
+Cronos POS Chain Mainnet: Running a Validator

-This is detailed documentation for setting up a Validator on Cronos PoS Chain mainnet.
+This is detailed documentation for setting up a Validator on Cronos POS Chain mainnet.
 Note that while anyone can set up a validator, only the top 100 validators are considered "active" and eligible to receive rewards.
 See FAQs for more info.

 Step 0: Notes on network upgrades